mantidproject/mantid/docs/source/basics/getting_started.rst

 Getting Additional/training Data
 ================================

-All of the data you need to follow the introductory training in :ref:`mantid basics` can be downloaded from the `Downloads section <http://download.mantidproject.org/>`_ of the website.
+All of the data you need to follow the introductory training in :ref:`mantid introduction` can be downloaded from the `Downloads section <http://download.mantidproject.org/>`_ of the website.

 * Download the file "TrainingCourseData.zip"